Weather, Reinforcements Helping in California Wildfire Fight

-Firefighters hard-pressed by some of the largest wildfires in California history scrambled Wednesday to take advantage of cooler weather and an influx of aid as they carved and burned containment lines around the flames.
+Firefighters hard-pressed by some of the largest wildfires in California history scrambled Wednesday to take advantage of cooler weather and an influx of aid as they carved and burned containment lines around the flames to prevent more land from burning.

-"Every percent of containment is hours and hours of sweat and blood up on those lines," Jonathan Cox, deputy chief with the state’s fire agency, Cal Fire, said Tuesday evening.
+“Every percent of containment is hours and hours of sweat and blood up on those lines,” Jonathan Cox, a deputy chief with California Department of Forestry and Fire Protection, said Tuesday evening.

-Progress was made on three major blazes around the San Francisco Bay Area and the wine country north of San Francisco.
-One was 27% surrounded.
+Progress was made on three major blazes around the San Francisco Bay Area and authorities were making plans to allow people who evacuated fire-impacted communities to return to their homes.

 The fires, which started as clusters of lightning-sparked blazes last week, slowed down at lower altitudes as a morning marine layer — an air mass drawn from the ocean by intense heat on land — brought cooler temperatures and higher humidity.
 The cooler air, however, didn’t reach the higher forest and rural areas full of heavy timber and brush.

-The marine layer was expected to spread into the Bay Area and the Santa Clara Valley overnight and the weather pattern was expected to continue through Friday, Cal Fire said.

-Another fire in San Mateo and Santa Cruz counties, south of San Francisco, was 19% contained after burning 319 homes.
+A fire in San Mateo and Santa Cruz counties south of San Francisco was 19% contained but damage assessments raised the number of buildings destroyed to more than 530.

-"Another very positive day," said Mark Brunton, Cal Fire operations chief.
-"We got a lot of work done.
-The weather is cooperating with us.
-We’re getting more personnel.
-As soon as they get in, we put them on the line."
+Santa Cruz County officials reported that a woman who hadn’t been heard from since Monday was found dead at home, apparently due to natural causes.
+They also were looking for an evacuee missing since he told a friend he wanted to sneak back in.

+Residents were urged to be patient by Billy See, the incident commander of that fire.

+“When the smoke starts to clear, all the residents get very restless about trying to get back in and wanting to know when the evacuation orders and warnings will be lifted," See said.

+Authorities were working on a strategic plan for repopulating areas after ensuring that conditions were safe and there that there would be water service and electrical power for residents, he said.

-The massive fires — coming much earlier in the season than expected — have pushed firefighters to the breaking point as they also deal with complications from the coronavirus pandemic and a lack of inmate crews.
+The massive fires — coming much earlier in the season than expected — have pushed firefighters to the breaking point as they dealt with complications from the coronavirus pandemic and a lack of inmate crews who assist firefighters.

-Some firefighters were shuttled north after battling earlier fires in the south.
+Some firefighters were shuttled to Northern California after battling earlier fires in Southern California.

-Tim Edwards, president of the union representing state firefighters, said 96% of Cal Fire’s resources are committed to fighting the blazes.
-He was with a three-man fire engine crew that had traveled more than 400 miles (643 kilometers) from Riverside County to help fight the wine country wildfires.
+Tim Edwards, president of the union representing state firefighters, said 96% of the state's resources are committed to fighting the blazes.
+He was with a three-man fire engine crew that had traveled more than 400 miles (643 kilometers) from southern Riverside County to help fight wildfires in wine country north of San Francisco.

 “Between the fires in Southern California and these, they’ve been going nonstop,” he said.
 “Fatigue is really starting to set in, but they’re doing it.”